SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 S: <?xml version="1.0" encoding="UTF-8" standalone="no"?>
 S: <epp xmlns="urn:ietf:params:xml:ns:epp-1.0">
 S:   <greeting>
+S:      <svcMenu>
+S:         <version>1.0</version>
 S:         <!-- The rest of the response is omitted here -->
+S:      <svcMenu>
 S:   </greeting>
 S: </epp>
 ```

-###  Login
+##  Login

 The Login command defined in [@!RFC5730] is used to configure a session and is part of the stateful nature of the EPP protocol.
 A REPP server is stateless and MUST not maintain any client state and MUST NOT support the Login command.
-The client MUST include all the information in a REPP request that is required for the server to be able to properly process the request.
+The client MUST include all the information in a REPP request that is required for the server to be able to properly process the request, this includes the request attributes that are part of the Login command defined in [@!RFC5730, section 2.9.1.1].

   <!--TODO ISSUE #16: do we support changing password using /password  -->
-Data attributes from the [@!RFC5730] Login command are either no longer used or are moved to the HTTP layer using a HTTP-header.
+The request attributes from the [@!RFC5730] Login command are are moved to the HTTP layer.

--  clID: No longer used
--  pw:  No longer used
--  newPW:  No longer used
+- `clID`: Replaced by HTTP authentication
+- `pw:`: Replaced by HTTP authentication
+- `newPW`: Replaced by HTTP authentication
-- version:  This attributed has been replaced by the version in the
+- `version`: Replaced by the `{version}` path segment in the request URL.
-    server URL.
-- lang: This attribute has been replaced by the Accept-Language HTTP
+- `lang`: Replaced by the `Accept-Language` HTTP header.
-    request-header.
-- svcs: This attribute has been replaced by the REPP-svcs HTTP
+- `svcs`: Replaced by the `REPP-svcs` HTTP header.
-    request-header.

-The server MUST check the namespaces used in all REPP-svcs HTTP
-request-header.
-An unsupported namespace MUST result in the appropriate
-EPP result code.
+The server MUST check the namespaces used in the REPP-svcs HTTP header.
+An unsupported namespace MUST result in the appropriate EPP result code.

-###  Logout
+##  Logout

-The concept of a session is no longer sued by REPP, therefore the Logout command MUST not be implemented by the server.
+The concept of a session no longer exists when using REPP, therefore the Logout command MUST not be implemented by the server.

 ## Query

    <!--TODO: ISSUE #9: How to handle authInfo data for INFO command (GET request)? -->
 Sending content using an HTTP GET request is discouraged in [@!RFC9110], there exists no generally defined semanticsfor content received in a GET request.

-A REPP client MAY use the HTTP GET method for executing a query command only when no request data has to be added to the HTTP message-body.
-When an EPP object requires additional authInfo information, as described in [RFC5731] and [RFC5733], the client MUST use the HTTP POST method and add the query command content to the HTTP message-body.
+A REPP client MAY use the HTTP GET method for executing a query command only when no request data has to be added to the HTTP message body.
+When an EPP object requires additional authInfo information, as described in [RFC5731] and [RFC5733], the client MUST use the HTTP POST method and add the query command content to the HTTP message body.

 ### Check